r3gis3r/Holo-Gnome3-Theme/README.md

     unzip roboto.zip -d ~/.fonts

 If you plan to use _Roboto Light_ instead of _Roboto_, you'll notice weird behavior from apps such as Thunderbird and Pidgin.
-It's because they try to use _Roboto_ instead of Light variant and it will appear bold for you.
+It's because they try to use _Roboto_ in weight normal which resolves to Medium style and it will appear bold for you.
-So, you have to force the resolution of _Roboto_ into _Roboto Light_ instead of _Roboto Medium_.
+So, you have to force the resolution of _Roboto_ into _Roboto Light_ for _normal_ weight.
 So edit your ```~/.fonts.conf``` and fill with :

 ```xml